BioinfGuru/variantcalling/README.md

 * -fq1: full path to the first of the paired fastq files
 * -fq2: full path to the second of the paired fastq files
 * -o: full path to output folder, must end with "/"
-* -id: read group name for GATK from read group information
+* -id: read group name for GATK from read group information or unknown
-* -pu: platform unit for GATK from read group information
+* -pu: platform unit for GATK from read group information or unknown
-* -sm: sample name for GATK from read group information
+* -sm: sample name for GATK from read group information or unknown
-* -pl: platform for GATK from read group information
+* -pl: platform for GATK from read group information or unknown
-* -cn: sequencing centre code for GATK from read group information
+* -cn: sequencing centre code for GATK from read group information or unknown
-* -dt: run date for GATK from read group information
+* -dt: run date for GATK from read group information or unknown

 ## Example run command